The easiest way for you to learn German verbs is through the use of Memory Triggers.

 Here are the principal parts of each German verb:

-Don't be put off by these fancy terms - for example for the verb - run,
+Don't be put off by these fancy terms - for example for the verb - run, the infinitive is simply to run.

 Just add the word 'to' to any verb and that is its 'pure' form - the fancy name for which is the infinitive.